henrow5/bank-tech-test/README.md

 # Approach

-I decided to use two classes as I felt that three seemed unnecesssary.
+I decided to use two classes as I felt that three seemed unnecessary.

 The BankAccount class is responsible for holding state i.e. storing all transactions and the balance, as well as manipulating its own data.